Skip advert

 Advertisement - Article continues below

 If you decide to order your X-Trail with seven seats, only shorter people will feel comfortable in the back row.
 The first issue is that while the rear doors open nice and wide (almost to 90 degrees, which is useful when fitting a bulky child seat), the middle-row seats don’t move very far out of the way, so you need to wriggle through a small gap to access the third row.
 That third row is a little too small for adults due to limited knee and headroom, plus the seats are quite firm.
-They’re fine for occasional use, but it isn’t a full-time seven-seater like the more spacious Kia Sorento, which comes as standard with seven seats.
+They’re fine for occasional use, but it isn’t a full-time seven-seater like the more spacious Kia Sorento, which comes standard with seven seats.

 Boot space

 The X-Trail’s boot isn’t the largest in its class.
 In the mild-hybrid model, you get 585 litres of luggage space (with rear seats in an upright position), which is 81 litres more than you’ll find in the Nissan Qashqai.
 The e-Power versions offer 575 litres of cargo space, while a seven-seat model reduces this to 485 litres overall.
-Folding the rear seats unlocks a more spacious load area of around 1,300 to 1,400 litres, depending on whether you opt for the five- or seven-seat X-Trail.
+Folding the rear seats unlocks a more spacious load area of up to 1,396 litres, depending on whether you opt for the five- or seven-seat X-Trail.

 Towing